Need an EPC in Lewisham?

 Main Source of Fuel

-UK properties are generally heated by either of these kinds of fuel sources: gas, peak rate electric, off peak electric, oil, bulk or bottled LPG.
-So for instance a home heated by gas would cost around 4.64 pence per kwh and the identical home which is heated by bottled LPG 23p per kwh. {*source 2019 Nottingham Energy Partnership.} So with a typically semi which uses around 12,000 kwh to heat the home, it would cost £696 to heat with gas in comparison to £2,760 for bottled LPG..
-Therefore running costs influences the Energy Performance rating rating.
+UK properties are generally heated by either of these fuel sources: gas, peak rate electric, off peak electric, oil, bulk or bottled LPG.
+So for example a home heated by gas would cost around 4.64 pence per kwh and the identical home which is heated by bottled LPG 23p per kwh. {*source 2019 Nottingham Energy Partnership.} So with a typically semi which uses around 12,000 kwh to heat the home, it would cost £696 to heat with gas in comparison to £2,760 for bottled LPG..
+Therefore running costs influences the EPC rating.
 Higher expenses equates to lower ratings.

 Levels Of Insulation